rsksmart/rootstock-integration-tests/README.md

   - Optionally specify `federate.hsmConfigs.keyPath` to your local keys, if you happen to be testing different keys or your keys are located in a different path.
 4.
 	-  Run `npm test` to run testcases without interruption or `npm run test-fail-fast` to stop execution at first testcase failure.
+  - `regtest.js` has by default not using the following mapping:
+    - federate1: no hsm signer
+    - federate2 and federate3: hsm1
+    - federate4 and federate5: hsm2 (modify using the same logic that in federate2 and 3 for changing to hsm1 in case of hsm2 not working).

 ## Running the tests with a different configuration file